cpinitiative/usaco-guide/content/2_Silver/Silver_Graphs.md

 }
 ```

-The same general idea is implemented below to find any cycle in a directed graph.
+The same general idea is implemented below to find any cycle in a directed graph (if one exists).

 ```cpp
 //UNTESTED